Geometrical representation of subshifts for primitive substitutions

 \begin{ex}[Two Pisot, presumably infinite extension of $(\T^1,T)$] The subshift of the substitution $ 1 \mapsto 114, 2 \mapsto 122, 3 \mapsto 2, 4 \mapsto 13 $ is an (presumably infinite) extension of a translation on $\R/\Z$.
 The incidence matrix has two Pisot eigenvalues of degrees $2$.
 We plot an approximation of the graph of the function $\psi$ on the Figure~\ref{fig:psi} (left).
 We can see that the almost everywhere defined function $\psi$ seems to be infinite-to-one.
-The eigenvalues of the subshift are $e^{2 i \pi \alpha}$ where $\alpha \in 2 \beta \Z$, where $\beta$ is the Perron eigenvalue of the incidence matrix. \end{ex}
+The eigenvalues of the subshift are $e^{2 i \pi \sqrt{5} n}$ where $n \in \Z$. \end{ex}

 \begin{ex}[due to Timo Jolivet] The primitive substitution